ancuongnguyen07/AdvancedNetworking/assignments/task-002/task-002.md

 scenarios if you are interested.

-You should submit to MyCourses the output of your program, consisting multiple lines of the above mentioned "`Wrote N bytes of character C`" messages.
+You should submit to MyCourses the output of your program, consisting multiple lines of the above mentioned "`Wrote N bytes of byte B`" messages.
 Calculate also the total number of bytes you sent through all sockets, and report that in MyCourses.